rhenter/django-api-client/docs/en/_sources/views/cbv.rst.txt

 .. hint::
   - template_name: path with name of you template
-  - client_method: method of the client that to get the resource information
+  - client_method: method of the client that to get a record in the resource
   - page_title: Generates a context variable to use in your template

 .. note::
-  The usage example assumes that the endpoint ``/order/orders/``
+  The usage example assumes that the endpoint is ``/order/orders/``

 ClientAPICreateView
 ~~~~~~~~~~~~~~~~~~~